cloudant/sync-cordova-plugin/CONTRIBUTING.md

 ```sh
 $  npm install -g "git+ssh://git@github.com:rhyshort/cordova-paramedic.git"
 ```
+Before running any tests your local CouchDB will need to have a copy of animalDB, this can be replicated to your local CouchDB running on 5984 by running the setup.rb script in the root of the repo.

 Example: Running the tests on Android using 5.0.x engine.
 Note: this command must be run in the root of the checkout.